 In comparison to its commonly used rival, Argan oil, Marula Oil packs 16% more antioxidant power to help fight free-radicals.
 Marula oil also contains higher levels of Oleic, Palmitic and Stearic fatty acids.
 These fatty acids are critical for rapid skin absorbency, hydration and moisture retention.

 I’m always going to be pretty picky when it comes to anything I put on my own skin or encourage someone else to.
 All that said, after trying Marula Oil, it fits in nicely as the finishing touch to my nightly regime.
+I’ve been trying to create the perfect Sustainable beauty routine for my skin and I think this product is one of my favorites.
+I love eco-friendly products so anything that is good for the environment is a bonus!

 Part of Marula’s biggest claim to fame is what is can do for breast cancer survivors to heal scars and trauma to the body.
 Although marketed as a beauty oil, this supplement in a bottle has truly done wonders for women.
 The photos provided my Marula are not for the faint of heart, but they don’t lie.
 This oil helps scars disappear, and it’s anti-inflammatory properties are also helpful when applied to traumatized skin following certain medical procedures, such as skin peels.